WaverlyWei/iTMLE/README.md

 # iTMLE
-This repository contains the simulation code for the "iterative version of one-step TMLE (iTMLE)."
+This repository contains the reproducible code for the manuscript "Efficient Targeted Learning of Heterogeneous Treatment Effects for Multiple Subgroups in Observational Studies."